intrepidcs/neoVI_API_Docs/basic-operation-intrepidcs-api/using-the-api-in-labview-intrepidcs-api.md

-# Using the API in LabVIEW - intrepidcs API
+# Using the API in LabVIEW - neoVI API

 ### Overview